Freedom and Constraints in the K3 Landscape: Six-Dimensional Physics

 The massless matter content in these models can be computed using the Atiyah-Singer index theorem \cite{gswest}, \cite{honecker}, \cite{honeckertrap}.
-For example in the $1\leftrightarrow 2$ sector, the ends of the string carry charge $(+1,-1)$ under the $U(1)\otimes U(1)$ bundle associated with the two branes to which the string is attached.
+For example in the $1\leftrightarrow 2$ sector, the ends of the string carry charge $(+\lambda,-\lambda)$ under the $U(1)\otimes U(1)$ bundle $\mathcal{V}$ associated with the two branes to which the string is attached ($\lambda$ determines the normalization of the Lie algebra generators and is defined in section 3.2).
 The index theorem \cite{eguchi} gives the net number of normalizable, fermion zero modes in the presence of this background gauge field.

-The number in the last line is positive since $(f_1-f_2)^2\leq -2$.
-Therefore, there are $-2-(f_1-f_2)^2$ 6D hypermultiplets in the $(N_1,\bar{N}_2)$ representation.
+Therefore, there are $(-2-(f_1-f_2)^2/2)$ 6D hypermultiplets in the $(N_1,\bar{N}_2)$ representation.
+This number is positive only when $(f_1-f_2)^2\leq -4$, which is consistent with the smoothness condition on $S$, {\it i.e.~}there are no integral norm-squared $-2$ vectors.
 The number of massless multiplets in the other representations can be computed in an analogous manner.
 For a more general $\prod_{a=1}^{k} U(N_a) \times SO(2M)$ model, one can compute the above index for every pair of stacks $a,b$; the results of this computation are shown in Table \ref{tablematter}.
 In addition, the closed string sector gives the six-dimensional SUGRA multiplet, 1 tensor multiplet and 20 neutral hypermultiplets \cite{polchi2}.
 The important thing to note is that {\it all} the massless matter content is determined by inner products of the lattice vectors $\{f_a\}$.
 Defining the {\it intersection matrix} $m_{ab}:=f_a\cdot f_b$, the low-energy spectrum is thus completely determined by $m$, with the gauge group determined by the stack sizes $\{N_a\}$.
-(The enhanced gauge group and extra matter multiplets are parameterized by the sub-lattice generated by norm -2 vectors, but will not be considered here).
+It is interesting to note that requiring the number of multiplets as determined by the matrix $m$ to be non-negative imposes a weak form of the smoothness criterion on $S$: the vectors $f_a$, $f_a\pm f_b$ must have norm-squared $\leq -4$.